Jmajane/Project_3_Disney_Characters/Disney-Characters-P3/frontend/README.md

 - REACT
 - FLEXBOX
 - BOOTSTRAP
+- NETLIFY (For Depolyment)

 ## GETTING STARTER
 - Open the app/webpage and click on a character to see their information
 - Additional pages at the bottom to go though all characters provided
+- Addition - about section at the bottom of the page

 ## MVP USER STORIES
 - As a user, I want to be able to see images of the all the disney characters.